MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BoundingBox.md

 A BoundingBox is an interface to an object which represents an AABB aligned rectangle.

-The BoundingBox assumes that it was created in a valid state (min <= max) but cannot guarantee it (unless it was created using the associated @minecraft-server.BoundingBoxUtils utility functions.
+The BoundingBox assumes that it was created in a valid state (min <= max) but cannot guarantee it (unless it was created using the associated {@link @minecraft-server.BoundingBoxUtils} utility functions.

 The min/max coordinates represent the diametrically opposite corners of the rectangle.